Tax, bookkeeping & compliance Updated June 2026

 Serbia's double taxation treaties — what they mean for you

 Serbia has signed over 60 bilateral double taxation treaties.
-For foreigners earning income from multiple countries, these treaties are one of the most financially significant aspects of Serbian tax residency.
+For foreigners earning income from multiple countries, these are one of the most financially significant aspects of Serbian tax residency.

 Cross-border complexity

-Specialist services for international income and reporting
+Specialist services for international income

-US FATCA Compliance
+US FATCA compliance

 Common Reporting Standard (CRS)